RAISE MORE MONEY

 With more than 1 years in the business, TicketPrinting.com understands the needs of raffles and fundraising organizers.
 We print tens of millions of raffle tickets every year for hundreds of thousands of customers.

-Through Raffle River, the only free online raffle application available, we've also helped countless organizations raise needed funds for their respective causes.
+Through Eventgroove Fundraising, our free online fundraising application, we help organizations raise needed funds for their respective causes.
 To better understand our customers, including their wins, weaknesses and methods used, TicketPrinting.com conducted a study.
 The data in this report represents the results of two surveys:

-- A survey of 11 current TicketPrinting.com and Raffle River customers who help organize raffles or fundraisers
+- A survey of 11 current TicketPrinting.com customers who help organize raffles or fundraisers

 - A survey of 413 random U.S. adults who have organized a raffle or fundraiser in the last five years (administered by third-party research firm Survata)